Phillip Schofield dropped by agent after ‘lying’ about This Morning affair – latest

 He then released a statement to the Daily Mail, explaining that he had an “unwise” but “consensual on-off relationship with someone working on This Morning” while he was married.

-“In an effort to protect my ex-colleague I haven’t been truthful about the relationship,” Schofield continued, saying he had come forward with his story as his “recent, unrelated, departure from This Morning fuelled speculation and raised questions which have been impacting him”
+“In an effort to protect my ex-colleague I haven’t been truthful about the relationship,” Schofield continued, saying he had come forward with his story as his “recent, unrelated, departure from This Morning fuelled speculation and raised questions which have been impacting him”.

 Schofield, who revealed he has officially cut ties with ITV altogether, added: “For his sake it is important for me to be honest now.”
+An ITV spokesperson said the channel felt “badly let down” by Schofield, and accepted his resignation.

 Eamonn Holmes issues brutal criticism of Holly Willoughby after Phillip Schofield leaves This Morning